rohitsanj/rohitsanj.github.io/_posts/2020-09-15-unit-testing-jupyter-notebooks.md

 1. Education Industry

     Testbook can be used to write evaluation scripts for assignments submitted using Jupyter Notebooks.
-The team at [Jovian.ml](https://jovian.ml) is currently using testbook to conduct automated evaluation of assignments submitted for their ongoing course [Data Analysis with Python: Zero to Pandas](https://jovian.ml/learn/data-analysis-with-python-zero-to-pandas).
+The team at [Jovian.ml](https://jovian.ml) is currently using testbook to conduct automated evaluation of assignments submitted for their course [Data Analysis with Python: Zero to Pandas](https://jovian.ml/learn/data-analysis-with-python-zero-to-pandas).

 2. Testing ETL Workflows